Felix Pratensis

-Felix Pratensis (Felice da Prato) (died 1539 in Rome) was a Sephardic (specifically Italian) Jewish scholar who embraced Roman Catholicism.
+Felix Pratensis (Felice da Prato) (died 1539 in Rome) was an Italian Sephardic Jewish scholar who converted to the Catholic Church.
 He is known for his collaboration with the Flemish printer Daniel Bomberg on the first printed Hebrew Biblia Rabbinica (Veneta) of 1517/8.

-He received a good education and acquired three languages.
-In 1518, he embraced Christianity and affiliated himself with the Roman Catholic Church.
-Having become an Augustinian friar, he devoted himself to proselytizing especially fellow Jews who had not embraced Christianity as he had.
-He displayed in his sermons great intolerance against his non-Messianic counterparts, earning for himself the sobriquet "the Jews' scourge."
+He received an education and acquired three languages.
+In 1518, he converted to Christianity.
+Having become an Augustinian friar, he devoted himself to proselytizing, especially to Jews.

-Before his conversion to Roman Catholicism, Felix published a Latin translation of the Psalms, entitled Psalterium ex Hebræo ad Verbum Translatum, Venice, 1515.
+Before his conversion, Felix published a Latin translation of the Psalms entitled Psalterium ex Hebræo ad Verbum Translatum, Venice, 1515.